gajavegr/automated_apartment_ranking_tool/READY_TO_DEPLOY.md

 4. Paste into Railway variable value field
 5. Railway handles the multi-line JSON automatically!

+**⚠️ Railway will show "suggested variables":**
+- You may see `GOOGLE_SHEETS_CREDENTIALS_PATH` in suggestions
+- **IGNORE IT** - do NOT set this variable in Railway!
+- Our code automatically handles the path when you set `GOOGLE_SHEETS_CREDENTIALS_JSON`
+- Only the 4 required variables above are needed

 ### Step 4: Deploy & Test

 1. Railway auto-deploys after you add environment variables